rust-lang/rust-wiki-backup/Lib-io.md

 Some use cases:
   * I'm hacking together a quick prototype or script that does a bunch of file manipulation.
 Thinking about all the possible ways I/O could fail is not the point of this work and it's ok for the entire process to fail if something goes wrong.
 I don't want to be inconvenienced with handling errors.
   * I'm doing some performance critical I/O on a server and want to recover from an I/O failure in the most efficient way possible.
 I'm ok with writing extra error handling code.

+In Rust our error handling options are 'conditions' and the `Result` type.

+Conditions are events that can be raised, usually upon error, and optionally handled by dynamically-scoped 'condition handlers'.
+An unhandled condition results in task failure.
+Condition handlers are not like exceptions - they are handled at the site of the error, not after unwinding the stack.
+There is no way in Rust to 'catch' an exception.
+Conditions are not used widely and it's unknown how well they work in practice.

+The `Result` type is a monad-like type that can either be `Ok(A)` or `Err(B)`.
+Calculations on `Result` can be chained together in various ways based on previous results.
+They are generally considered unwieldy.